ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 # Deploying the orchestrator
 {: #idep-the-orch}

-After creating the resource, deploying the orchestrator for DR automation is essential to can ensure that your Power Virtual Server environment is protected against disaster events.
+After creating the resource, deploying the orchestrator for DR automation is essential to ensure that your Power Virtual Server environment is protected against disaster events.
 The orchestrator coordinates disaster recovery operations, including replication, failover, and failback of virtual machines.
 This screen displays high availability (HA) settings, authentication keys and resource allocation.
 Once deployed, the orchestrator can manage multiple virtual servers and help ensure continuous availability.
 {:shortdesc: .shortdesc}

  >**Note**: